We are committed to providing an accessible user experience for all website visitors.

 At times, there are themed runs that take you through the parks.
 Characters can cheer you on along the way.

 Summer brings longer park hours, fountains of water play and the Nighttime Lights at Hogwarts Castle in the evening.
+In 2023, the Dark Arts at Hogwarts Castle show returns.
 It also brings heavy crowds, so this is the time to spring for Universal Express or even to book a VIP Tour, which will help you see and do it all, plus give you access to soundstages and prop rooms that are behind the scenes.
+A VIP Tour is the only way to skip the line for Mario Kart!
 You can save money on both (as well as base tickets) if you purchase through Undercover Tourist.
+In June 2023, look for special Jurassic June offerings to celebrate the 30th anniversary of the first "Jurassic Park" movie.

 Do you have any questions about these or other not-to-miss Universal Studios Hollywood attractions, shows or foods?
 Let us know in the comment section below.
 If you are planning your visit, be sure to look at the savings we offer on Universal Studios Hollywood tickets, including Universal Express (to help you skip the lines).